toralf/torutils/README.md

 3. ignore the connection attempt if there are already 8 established connections to the Tor port (max 8 relays are allowed per ip address)
 4. accept the connection attempt to the Tor port

 ¹ For IPv4 _source_ is per default a single ip address, for IPv6 _source_ the default is a /128 netmask.
+Currently I'm testing netmasks of /27 and /80 respectively.

 ² Possible values were discussed in [ticket 40636](https://gitlab.torproject.org/tpo/core/tor/-/issues/40636#note_2844146).